Tracking The Tropics: Gulf system becomes stronger, tropical depression or tropical storm formation expected

 SAVANNAH, Ga.
 (WSAV) — The system in the Gulf designated as potential tropical cyclone Three has become a little stronger though the day Friday.
 It is likely that this system will further organize into a tropical depression or tropical storm later tonight.

-As of the 2 PM advisory from the National Hurricane Center, PTC Three has 45 mph sustained wind with higher gusts likely.
+As of the 5 PM advisory from the National Hurricane Center, PTC Three has 45 mph sustained wind with wind gusts as high as 60 mph.
 Tropical storm force wind extend 205 miles from the broad center of circulation.

 Landfall along the Louisiana coast is expected to occur early Saturday morning.